 Related Article: What is Employee Expense Reimbursement and How Does it Work?

 It’s important to know that a stipend generally cannot be paid in place of regular wages.
 As mentioned above, paid interns are W-2 employees and are entitled to be paid at least the applicable minimum wage for all hours worked.
 While you can reimburse a paid intern for food or travel expenses, provided they give you receipts, but it’s generally not a good idea to provide such reimbursement by way of an upfront flat stipend.

 How Much to Pay Interns

 As indicated above, paid interns must be paid at least the applicable minimum wage for all hours worked and overtime wages, if they work overtime.
 However, you can always pay them more.
 Whether you pay an intern more than the applicable minimum wage will depend on the business reasons for doing so, including the market, what you can afford, and your assessment of the value of the work the intern will be performing.

-Moses Balian, an HR Consultant at Justworks, suggests employers might consider paying interns at least equivalent to the highest minimum wage in the country, which is currently $15/hour.
+Moses Balian, an HR Consultant at Justworks, suggests employers might consider paying interns at least equivalent to the highest minimum wage in the country.
 Why?

 The first reason is that no matter where you hire in the country, you won’t have to worry whether you’re meeting the minimum wage requirements.
 Another reason is that in many major cities, it can be tough to cover living expenses on a lower minimum wage.